-- Your insurance provider usually cover mental health care treatment as long as the provider is in network, or you may pay more out of pocket for someone who is out-of-network.

-It can be terrifying to think that your child is depressed or perhaps suicidal.
-However, the message here is that simply talking to your teen and providing encouragement to get help can be life saving when dealing with depression in young adults.
-Additionally, sign up for Bark.
-We monitor your teens social media, email, and phone sending you an alert if there are signs of depression, self-harm, and suicidal ideation.
+Your insurance provider usually cover mental health care treatment as long as the provider is in network, or you may > pay more out of pocket for someone who is out-of-network. > > It can be terrifying to think that your child is depressed or perhaps suicidal.
+However, the message here is that simply > talking to your teen and providing encouragement to get help can be life saving when dealing with depression in young > adults.
+Additionally, monitor your teens social media, email, and phone sending you an alert if there are signs of > depression, self-harm, and suicidal ideation.